 Eligibility

-To be eligible for candidacy as an officer an individual must have served one (1) full year as a Representative and;
+To be eligible for candidacy as an officer an individual must have served one (1) full year as a Senator and;

-Served as a Representative within the preceding four (4) years.
+Served as a Senator within the preceding four (4) years.

 Election

 The Membership and Policy Review Committee shall present candidates to the OU-Tulsa Staff Senate and call for nominations from the floor at the March meeting.
 The slate of candidates shall be final at the conclusion of the April meeting;